Bas Kast

-Bas Kast (born 1973 in Landau, residence in Rottendorf) is a German science writer.
+Bas Kast (born 1973 in Landau, residence in Rottendorf) is a German-Dutch science writer.
 He studied psychology and biology at the University of Konstanz and at the Massachusetts Institute of Technology.
 Working as a freelancer first for the German weekly newspaper Die Zeit and other magazines, he later became an editor and reporter for the Berlin-based newspaper Der Tagesspiegel.
 His articles have earned him a number of national and international prizes.
 Kast has written several popular science books, some of which became best selling books that have been translated in numerous languages.